CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2024AdvancedWorkshop/Cloud/01-OpenStack-Overview.md

 ## Exercise 4 - Regression Analysis Using Jupyter

-We can start with a Python and data analysis refresher by revisiting the BRICS dataset analysis on [Google Colab](06-warmup-google-colab.md)
+We can start with a Python and data analysis refresher by revisiting the Boston Housing dataset analysis on [Google Colab](06-warmup-google-colab.md)

 We return to the Spark data Analysis task to recreate a new regression analysis on the VM you've created to do your own work in [Exercise